gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 +-------------+-------------------------------------------------+
 ```

-You can check if everything worked by listing the keys.
-The one you
-just uploaded should be also visible.
+You can check that this worked by listing the keys.
+The one you just uploaded should be also visible.

 ```bash
 $ openstack keypair list